PeakIndicators/Getting-Started-On-Azure-ML/Azure-ML-Experiments.md

 When viewing the run in Azure Machine Learning studio, you can explore many details of your run including:

-The **Details** tab containing the general properties of the experiment run, and,
+The **Details** tab containing the general properties of the experiment run.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/Experiment_Details.PNG)